Listen back to our Weekly MCB Community Briefings Calls here.

 With children off school, parents need to interact constructively with their children during this challenging time.
 Check out these six one-page Healthy Parenting tips produced by the WHO for parents covering planning one-on-one time, staying positive, creating a daily routine, avoiding bad behaviour, managing stress, and talking about COVID-19.

 Have fun engaging with these ideas, and let us know if you have any more by emailing [email protected]

 For the latest guidance and updates on school reopening, visit the Department for Education website, and check online with your local council.

-In 2020, Ramadan will be from 23/24 April to 23/24 May 2020.
-This year, the Month of Ramadan will be a very different experience for Muslims all over the world due to the COVID-19 restrictions.
-The MCB has produced at #RamadanAtHome guide at:
+In 2020, Ramadan took place between 23/24 April to 23/24 May 2020.
+This year, the Month of Ramadan was a very different experience for Muslims all over the world due to the COVID-19 restrictions.
+The MCB produced at #RamadanAtHome guide which can be downloaded at:

-5. Coping with stress during the COVID-19 pandemic
+6. Mental Health: Coping with stress during lockdown

 Muslim mental health organisations in the UK have united to provide a range of services to tackle mental health problems arising from the coronavirus pandemic.